ownimage/grandad-does-stuff/solar-controlar/ReadMe.md

 I have solar panels and a GivEnergyInverter and battery.

-My tariff means that it is better to charge my battery during the day with excess PV energy (which I could sell at about 9p/unit) rather than overnight (where it costs me 15p/unit).
+My tariff means that it is better to charge my battery during the day with excess PV energy (which I could sell at about 9p/unit) rather than from the Grid overnight (where it costs me 15p/unit).

 But I also want my battery to be 100% full at the start of the peak discharge price time where it can cost me 36p per unit to use and I can sell for 26p.